Alaleh-Taghipour/SwinUNet-Implementation/README.md

 - **Data Augmentation**: Includes flipping and affine transformations for robust training.
 - **Easy Integration**: Designed for flexible integration with existing pipelines.

+## Pretrained Model
+The pretrained Swin-Tiny model `swin_tiny_patch4_window7_224.pth` is required to run this implementation.
+However, due to GitHub's file size limitations, the file is not included in this repository.
+Place the downloaded file in the following directory: pretrained_ckpt/swin_tiny_patch4_window7_224.pth

 ## Repository Structure
 ### Key Files and Scripts
 1. **`SegDataset` (dataset_code.py)**